 Manuscript Formatting Requirements

-Ukrainian Scientific Medical Youth Journal publishes original scientific papers, reviews and descriptions of clinical cases.
+The Ukrainian Scientific Medical Youth Journal publishes original research articles, review papers, and case reports.

-The text is print: size at least 12 points, with double line spacing on A4 sheets (210 × 297 mm).
-Margins of the page on all sides 2.5 cm (left, right, top, bottom).
+Manuscripts must be typed in a font size of at least 12 pt, with double line spacing, on A4 pages (210 × 297 mm).
+Page margins must be 2.5 cm on all sides (left, right, top, and bottom).

 DOWNLOAD Vancouver/NLM Style standards (PDF)